OwenKelvin/mini-netflix/README.md

 }
 ```

-- click on “Add Firebase to your web app”, and copy the config keys into src/environments/environment.ts(do the same for environment-prod.ts)
 - Once the App is created Go  to authentication => Add User and add a user
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 **You are set to go...**